Arjun-Anubis/destiny/Readme.md

-# Destiny - On steroids
+# Destiny - With threading

 A discord bot library, written exclusively in python, with aims to have voice support